Mainstone Farm: Frequently Asked Questions

 Yes.
 In delineating the area to be covered by the CR, the Hamlens held out two single-family house lots for possible future development.
 These two lots, totaling approximately 12 acres, are on the interior of the property at the top of the hill and are not a part of the CR.
 The lots have been located to minimize the disruption of the vista from the surrounding public ways.

-Additionally, the CR will allow for the construction of some farm-related structures (e.g., a barn or a greenhouse) to ensure that the property can function as a viable farm enterprise going forward.
+Additionally, the CR allows for the construction of some farm-related structures (e.g., a barn or a greenhouse) to ensure that the property can function as a viable farm enterprise going forward.

 Will Mainstone continue to be a working farm?

 The Hamlen family fully intends to continue farming the land.
-Today, the Farm is mainly managed for livestock.
+Today, the farm is managed for livestock and vegetables.
 This may change to other agricultural uses such as different livestock or crops to allow the owners the flexibility to maintain a viable enterprise.